Wisdom · Reading the Bhagavad Gita

 read closely

-The Wisdom app delivers one verse from the Bhagavad Gita each morning — Devanagari, transliteration, English meaning, deeper explanation, and a private journal.
+The Wisdom app delivers one Bhagavad Gita verse each morning: Devanagari, transliteration, English meaning, and a guided reflection practice.
 Free on iPhone.

 Download Free →